-- The temporal scoping of reputation, according to which reputation values accumulated by members in the longer past contribute less to the current reputation value (while at the same time allowing agent history to contribute appropriately to reputation) - The openness of all reputation values to all members of the community so that audits can be performed.
+- The reputation value computed for a node is based on the reputation value of the node providing the rating this is the "liquid" aspect - The temporal scoping of reputation, according to which reputation values accumulated by members in the longer past contribute less to the current reputation value (while at the same time allowing agent history to contribute appropriately to reputation) - The openness of all reputation values to all members of the community so that audits can be performed.

 In accordance with principles of openness and decentralization, PoR stores node reputation values on a sidechain rather than in a centralized database.
-In a Hypercycle context, this ends up meaning that each Hypercycle network spawns a side Hypercycle network managing the reputation values for the parent Hypercycle network.
+In a HyperCycle context, this ends up meaning that each HyperCycle network spawns a side HyperCycle network managing the reputation values for the parent HyperCycle network.
 This doesn't spawn an endless recursion because the nodes in the child network (containing reputation values) have the same owners as nodes in the parent network, so the consensus mechanism in the child mirrors that in the parent.